mitxela/flash-synth/readme.md

 # Flash Synth

+## About

+This source code is offered to allow users to modify and share custom firmware versions for use exclusively with the FLASH synthesizer, manufactured by and sold by [H-Pi Instruments](https://hpi.zentral.zone/flash).
+The code is not intended for use with any other hardware (clones or derivatives remain forbidden).
+We offer this code with no warranties or guarantees, and with no technical support concerning firmware programming.
+Use at your own risk.
+To share your modified compiled firmware file with other users, use the function within [UTE](https://hpi.zentral.zone/ute) to convert the .bin file into a .uboothex file (see the latest version of the FLASH synth documentation for instructions on how to do this).
+The .uboothex file can then be sent to H-Pi Instruments for inclusion in an online user firmware archive.

+## Summary

 Background reading: https://mitxela.com/projects/flash_synth

 The processor is an STM32L432KC, running at 64MHz (determined experimentally to give the best performance when powered by MIDI).
 The chip has 256kB of flash memory and 64kB of RAM.